A Legacy Honored - Nurse Week at Naval Hospital Bremerton

 |0

-This work, A Legacy Honored - Nurse Week at Naval Hospital Bremerton [Image 2 of 2], by PO1 Jennifer Benedict, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A Legacy Honored - Nurse Week at Naval Hospital Bremerton, by Douglas Stutz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.